Analysis of autocorrelation times in Neural Markov Chain Monte Carlo simulations: Autocorrelation times

-where the expectation value is calculated with respect to all the realisations of the Markov chain.
-The $\bar{\mathcal{O}}$ is the average of the observable $\mathcal{O}$ with respect to the equilibrium distribution of the Markov chain.
+where the lower index enumerates consecutive configurations in the Markov chain.
+For stationary Markov chain index $i$ can be chosen arbitrarily and the result depends only on $t$, $\Gamma_\mathcal{O}(i,t)\equiv \Gamma_\mathcal{O}(t)$.
+Expectation value is calculated with respect to all realisations of the Markov chain and $\bar{\mathcal{O}}$ is the average of the observable $\mathcal{O}$.
 Normalisation is such that $\Gamma(0)=1$.
-This function can be solely determined from the properties of the eigenvectors and eigenvalues of the Markov chain transition matrix.
+This function can be determined from the properties of the eigenvectors and eigenvalues of the Markov chain transition matrix and operator $\mathcal{O}$.
 In general autocorrelation function $\Gamma(t)$ for any observable $\mathcal{O}$ will be of the form:

 The coefficients $ c_{\mathcal{O},k}$ can be calculated using the eigenvectors of transition matrix.
 One expects that for large separations $t$ the autocorrelation function decays exponentially:

 The $\tOL$ will be given by the largest eigenvalue $\lambda_k$ for which $c_{\mathcal{O},k}>0$, and we can define